postmanlabs/newman/README.md

 ### File Encoding

-Newman attempts to best guess detect file encoding for the files that are provided as a command line input.
-However, it mostly relies on NodeJS and underlying operating system to do the heavy lifting.
+Newman attempts to detect file encoding for files that are provided as command line input.
+However, it mostly relies on NodeJS and the underlying operating system to do the heavy lifting.
 Currently, `ASCII`, `UTF-8`, `UTF-16LE` and `ISO-8859-1` are the only ones that are detection assisted.